What’s a girl to do when the only way she can show love is in a song?

-Thrown into this steamy cauldron is twenty-two-year-old Krista Hiatt, a statuesque beauty who turns heads and sparks men’s fantasies, especially men who deem it their mission to help liberate the sexuality of every accessible female.
+Thrown into this steamy cauldron is twenty-one-year-old Krista Hiatt, a statuesque beauty who turns heads and sparks men’s fantasies, especially men who deem it their mission to help liberate the sexuality of every accessible female.
 After all, in these times of “free love,” women could and these men assumed should “do it” as readily as men.
 But Krista does not willingly play the temptress role that is projected onto her.
-Because of her limiting past, she is fearful of men and unprepared to handle their advances.
-Still, she keeps on, leaving home in Minneapolis and moving to San Francisco hoping to be a jazz vocalist and maybe, just maybe, meet “the one” who will lead her across the threshold from girlhood to womanhood.
-Along the way, her journey isn’t easy, but she is a survivor, smart and resilient, and refuses to accept the fate she fears: that she will never truly love and be loved–she clings to a belief that her destiny will be transformed if she finds “the one” who will ravish her and lead her across the final threshold from girlhood to womanhood.
+Because of her painful history, she cannot be or do what is expected of her.
+Still, while her journey isn’t easy, she is a survivor, smart and resilient.
+And refusing to accept the fate she fears–that she will never truly love and be loved–she clings to a belief that her destiny will be transformed if she finds “the one” who will ravish her and lead her across the final threshold from girlhood to womanhood.
 She hopes.
 Maybe.
 And if she doesn’t screw it up.